ted-ncg/labs/04-account-repository.md

 ### Negative & Other Tests

-* Be sure and think about other *negative* tests that you can add and write them, think about:
+* Be sure and think about other tests, including *negative* tests, that you can add and write them.
+Think about:

     * Finding an `Account` with an ID that doesn't exist?
-Must be `null`, do you have a test for that?
+      It must be `null`, so do you have a test for that?

     * Can you find a *new* `Account` that was just saved?
       You must be able to find it by the ID that was assigned!

 ----